-Many of the facilities likely to be affected are located in Bay Area communities that face a variety of public health challenges.
+Many of the facilities likely to be affected are in Bay Area communities that face a variety of public health challenges.
 Risk reductions from existing facilities achieved by this rule are expected to provide greater benefit to these communities.
 In addition, Rule 11-18 would help to address some of the Air District's potential obligations under Assembly Bill 617 Nonvehicular Air Pollution: Criteria Air Pollutants and Toxic Air Contaminants, which was signed by the Governor in July 2017.
-The intent of AB 617 is "...to reduce emissions of toxic air contaminants and criteria pollutants in communities affected by a high cumulative exposure burden."
-One requirement under AB 617 is for the Air Resources Board to select communities with high exposure burdens, with the air districts where the communities are located then obligated to prepare community emissions reduction programs for toxics and criteria pollutants.
+The intent of AB 617 is "...to reduce emissions of toxic air contaminants and criteria pollutants in communities affected by a high cumulative exposure burden."1 One requirement under AB 617 is for the Air Resources Board to select communities with high exposure burdens, with the air districts where the communities are located then obligated to prepare community emissions reduction programs for toxics and criteria pollutants.

 Under Rule 11-18, Air District staff would do the work in identifying and assessing facilities.
-The Air District would identify significant sources of TAC emissions through the use of prioritization scores, which are rough approximations of risk based on preliminary data.
-The Air District would then conduct a health risk assessment (HRA) for any facility with a prioritization score that the Air District considers significant.
+The Air District would identify sources of TAC emissions whose risk may exceed the risk action levels and conduct HRAs for those sources.

 These health evaluations would use the latest science available and, because they would be performed by the Air District, would use a process that is both consistent and transparent.
 During the risk evaluation process, the public would be allowed to review and provide input on the HRAs before they are finalized.
 Any facility shown by a final HRA to pose a health risk at or above the risk action level in the rule would be required to take further steps to reduce risk.
 The risk action levels are tiered, starting at 25 per million upon rule adoption and dropping to 10 per million in 2020, to ensure that high risk facilities are addressed first and can begin risk reduction efforts as soon as possible.

-Facilities with risk at or above the action level would be required to develop a risk reduction plan to reduce risk below the risk action levels within five years, if that timeline is feasible.
+Facilities with risk at or above the action level would be required to develop a risk reduction plan to reduce risk below the risk action level of 10 per million within five years, if that timeline is feasible.
 If a facility can get below the risk action level, but technical or financial considerations make more time necessary, the Air District would be able to approve additional time, but no more than is needed, up to an additional five years.
 If it is not feasible for a facility to reduce its risk below the required levels, the rule provides a third option that would require the facility to install the best available retrofit control technology for toxics (TBARCT) on all significant sources of toxic emissions, thereby reducing risk to the lowest level feasible.

 If a facility elects the second plan option (additional time) or the third plan option (installation of TBARCT), it would only be with the approval of the Air District based on a demonstration that the option is necessary to address a technical feasibility issue or to avoid imposing an unreasonable economic burden.
-The proposed rule defines "unreasonable economic burden" as imposing costs greater than ten percent of annual profits for a profit-making facility or one percent of the operational budget of a non-profit facility.
 Before final Air District review and approval of a plan, it would be made available for public review and comment.